 The Crystal Ship brings art to the seaside in Ostend for the third time

 For the third time running, Belgian’s largest coastal city forms the backdrop for the popular art festival The Crystal Ship.
-Specially for this unique event, over fifteen (inter)national artists will create large scale murals and art installations using the City by the Sea as their canvas.
-The new artworks will be created in the first week of the Easter holidays.
-They will become a permanent addition to the forty larger and hundreds of smaller creations which resulted from the two prior editions as of 7 April.
+Specially for this unique event, over fifteen (inter)national artists created large scale murals and art installations using the City by the Sea as their canvas.
+The new artworks became a permanent addition to the fifty larger and hundreds of smaller creations which resulted from the past three editions.
 Together they form an impressive artistic trail throughout Ostend.

 The project has generated great enthusiasm since the very beginning.
-Ostend welcomed 100,000 interested parties and art lovers to the first two editions.
+Ostend welcomed over 100,000 interested parties and art lovers.
 The residents of Ostend themselves enjoy the art festival as well.
-More than 200 residents offered up their facades for the last two editions.
-Again this year, owners of large and small walls are welcome to participate via www.visitoostende.be/mijnmuur.
+More than 300 residents offered up their facades for the last three editions.

 “The aim of The Crystal Ship is to bring art closer to people, to residents.
 Our approach is to have artists do their thing in the centre of town, right on neighbourhood walls, in all the places where people live, work, etc. The first two editions of The Crystal Ship have proved that art in Ostend is right there next to you, accessible, and that this was and is enormously appreciated,” according to the proud mayor Johan Vande Lanotte.

 All artworks remain permanently in the public domain and can be visited freely.
-Swing by at Tourist Information (Monacoplein, Ostend) for more information and a little map to guide you through the open-air exhibition.
-We also organize daily guided tours, click here for more information!
+Swing by at Tourist Information (Monacoplein 2, Ostend) for more information and a little map to guide you through the open-air exhibition.
+We also organize guided tours!